abeychain/documents/Whitepaper/Abey-Whitepaper.md

 7. **FUTURE DIRECTION**

-Even after optimizations to the original ABEY 3.0 PoS Consensus, we acknowledge various optimizations possible on top of what was proposed in this paper.
+Even after optimizations to the original Abey 3.0 PoS Consensus, we acknowledge various optimizations possible on top of what was proposed in this paper.
 There are following possibilities:

 - Improving timestamp synchronization for all nodes, with no dependency on centralized NTP servers.
 - Detailed incentivization techniques for compensation infrastructure, so heavy infrastructure investors don’t suffer from ’left-out’, ’at a loss’ problem